jejikeh/invaders/README.md

-# jai_invaders-in-odin
+# Jai Invaders rewritten in Odin

-this is jai invaders example rewritten in jai
+This is clone of Invaders example from Jai Language developed by Jonathan Blow.
+It's rewritten in [Odin](https://odin-lang.org/) language.